EarthEngineering/protocol/EARTH-Protocol-english.md

 - `from`: the nodes that request for building connection.
 - `version`: the version when connection is built.

-## Wallet Service RPC and blockchain explorer
+## Wallet Service RPC and Blockchain Explorer

 `Wallet` service contains several RPCs.